Mewati gharana: Philosophy

 Maniram and Jasraj have described the essential philosophy of the Mewati tradition as based on "shuddha vani" (pure sound), "shuddha mudra" (pure expression), and "shuddha sur" (pure notes).

 Religious themes

 Through Sufiana mausiqi and bhaktic influences, the Mewati gayaki includes theistic and spiritual elements, where religious verses from Hinduism and Shia Islam (especially Ismailism) are incorporated not only in the grammatical content of the music, but as intrinsic elements in melodic expression.
 Jaiwant Singhji and Jasraj contributed numerous devotional compositions to the gharana's repertoire.

 Some contemporary compositions invoke the name and attributes of Aga Khan as the manifest Imam and the tenth incarnation of Lord Vishnu according to the dashavatara.
 The verse "Om Shri Anant Hari Naaraayañ" is typically invoked as the initiation of a performance, and as the grammatical medium for an alap.

-Specialty ragas and compositions
+Unique Musical Material

+Ragas

-The Mewati Gharana holds raags unique to its tradition.
+The Mewati Gharana holds ragas unique to its tradition.
 These include: